 Our built-to-order trestle tables are handcrafted from domestic hardwoods at your specific direction to be perfect for your kitchen or dining room.

-For easy expansion, the ingenious butterfly leaf self-stores when not in use in your Amish crafted kitchen or dining table.
+For easy expansion, the ingenious butterfly leaf self-stores when not in use in your kitchen or dining table.
+Countryside Amish Furniture offers this versatile dining room table with multiple solid wood options and decor themes, all handmade to meet your specific needs.

 Traditional and convenient, our American made drop leaf tables are a versatile option for kitchen, nook, or informal dining area.